Challenges Faced by LeBron James: Obstacles and Turning Points

 2014: Regression in Defensive Impact Beginning in 2014

-Beginning in 2014, some analysts reported a regression in LeBron James' defensive impact, stemming from a lack of effort and expected age-related declines.
+Beginning in 2014, some analysts reported a regression in LeBron James's defensive impact, stemming from a lack of effort and expected age-related declines.
+During his second stint in Cleveland, James's defense progressively declined.

-In January of the 2014-2015 season, LeBron James missed two weeks due to left knee and lower back strains, marking the longest stretch of missed games in his career at that time.
+In January of 2014, LeBron James missed two weeks due to left knee and lower back strains, representing the longest stretch of missed games in his career at the time.

-During the 2015-16 season, LeBron James faced criticism for his role in several off-court controversies, including the midseason firing of Cavaliers' coach David Blatt.
+During the 2015-16 season, LeBron James faced criticism for his role in off-court controversies, including the midseason firing of Cavaliers' coach David Blatt.
+Despite this, Cleveland finished with the best record in the East.

 2015: Lowest Scoring Averages Since Rookie Season in 2015